Updated on the 12th of September, 2020

 So you’ve come to the decision to dismiss an employee?
 Of course, you followed our sage advice to have fastidiously applied procedural fairness and maintain detailed records along the way to reaching that decision, right?!
 Right.
 Now you need to work out their final pay.
-This will require you to calculate annual leave payout amounts.
-It is very important to make sure you get it right.
+This will require you to use an annual leave payout calculator.
+It’s very important to make sure you get it right.
 Otherwise, you could end up with embarrassing and costly claims of withholding pay, that damages your company’s reputation.

 What’s included in an employee’s final pay?